richardbuckle/SwiftCardPlayground/README.md

 ## Licence

 MIT licence.
-I'm not fusssed about attribtution for something this trivial, so do with this code as you like.
+I'm not fussed about attribution for something this trivial, so do with this code as you like.